 The largest power packs (20,000 mAh+) are a great thing to add to an emergency kit for power outages or even other natural disasters.
 You should periodically check the battery and top it off every few months, as they can slowly deplete their charge when stored for long periods of time.

-However, it is important to bear in mind if you are getting one of these monster packs to charge multiple devices, you should keep in mind that you may be limited by the number of USB output ports on the device — using a USB-splitter isn't really recommended — and the maximum possible output of the battery pack, which leads us to our next topic.
+However, if you are getting one of these monster packs to charge multiple devices, keep in mind that you may be limited by the number of USB output ports on the device — using a USB-splitter isn't recommended — and the maximum possible output of the battery pack, which leads us to our next topic.

 Step 2: How Much Current?